PhoenixTales/wiki.gothicarchive.org/characters.md

 - `Dead Paladin in ancient temple behind door, sieged by undeads -> has weapon against Sleeper with him` (from early alpha docs)
 - `general who wielded URIZIEL in the battle against the Orc` (G1-final / DIA_KDF_404_Xardas.d)

+## Apprentice of Hellfire
+- novice _Fire Mage_, removed in late alpha
+- lies dead in _Troll Canyon Ravine_ where he was trying to collect a _Devil Mushroom_
+- it is hinted that he was either murdered, or that his body was robbed after his death before player found him
+  - _Nimblefinger_ tries to sell this apprentice's _Fire Stone_ to the player
+  - `HELLFIRE: So that wretched imp [Nimblefinger] tried to sell you the Fire Stone, tststs.
+This Fire Stone belongs to my apprentice, whom I haven't seen for two days.
+He was on his way to pick a devil mushroom in the ravine.`

 ## Burgrave Bergmar
 - comes from _Western Field_
 - owner of _Mountain Fortress_